hungrylad/FaceRecAttendance/README.md

 Run UI.py to access functionalities.

+1. Register a new student (face data collected during registration via Webcam, make sure Webcam is active and accessible)
+2. Train the model for the collected data after registrations are done, using 'Train' button at the bottom right
+3. To mark attendance, click on 'Take Attendance', enter the subject name.
+Attendance will be marked if the face of the student is recognized based on face data previously collected on which the model has been trained.
+4. To view marked attendances, click on 'View Attendance', select a subject name.
+This opens a pop-up with a drop down to choose the date for which attendance will be shown.
+5. Select the date from the drop down to view attendance.
+6. 'Exit' to close the program.

 ===================================================================================

 If facing errors related to dependencies from python packages, create a virtual environment and install dependencies in it.